nwatters01/mit_bci_hackathon/README.md

 [EEG input] -> [EEG features] -> [Calibrated (rotation, speed) actions] -> [robot wheel speeds]

-The convert EEG input to EEG features, we first filtered the data with a finite impulse response filter, then took the rolling standdard deviation of each EEG channel (which roughly corresponds to the envelope of the EEG).
+To convert EEG input to EEG features, we first filtered the data with a finite impulse response filter, then took the rolling standdard deviation of each EEG channel (which roughly corresponds to the envelope of the EEG).
 See `lsl_api.py` for details.

-To conver EEG features to calibrated (rotation, speed) actions, we ran a calibration protocol during which a subject tracked a ball representing (rotation, speed) as it traversed a display, and an MLP neural network learned the mapping from EEG features to (rotation, speed).
+To convert EEG features to calibrated (rotation, speed) actions, we ran a calibration protocol during which a subject tracked a ball representing (rotation, speed) as it traversed a display, and an MLP neural network learned the mapping from EEG features to (rotation, speed).
 See `calibration.py` for